-Special Vehicles in ColoradoCompare Car Insurance Rates in 3 Easy Steps
+Special Vehicles in ColoradoCompare Car Insurance Rates in 3 Steps

 Yes, you do have to register your ATV or snowmobile before you head in the back country to enjoy Colorado's great outdoors.
 In fact, all off-highway vehicles (OHVs) need registration: dirt bikes, three-wheelers, dune buggies, etc.

 The registration process, however, is a little different.
-Instead of registering through Colorado DMV, you register through Colorado State Parks using a registration application.
-Once you've completed the form, you can return it to:
+Instead of registering through Colorado DMV, you register through Parks and Wildlife Registration Unit using a Registration Application (Form APRG09001) Once you've completed the form, you can return it to: